rails/spring/README.md

  8876 pts/6    Sl     0:00 /home/turnip/.rbenv/versions/1.9.3-p194/bin/ruby -r bundler/setup /home/turnip/.rbenv/versions/1.9.3-p194/lib/ruby/gems/1.9.1/gems/spring-0.0.1/lib/spring/server.rb
 ```

-The application process detect the change and exited.
+The application process detected the change and exited.
 The server process
-then detected that the application process exited, so it restarted it.
+then detected that the application process exited, so it started a new application.
 All of this happens automatically in the background.
 Next time we run a
 command we'll be running against a fresh application.